-Dr. Thomas Trumpour Taylor was born on the 25th of April, 1867 in Chatham.
+Dr. Thomas Trumpour Taylor was born in Chatham on the 25th of April, 1867.
 He was the 8th of 9 children born to Thomas Hulme Taylor and the former Maria Lent Bogart.
 His father was a wealthy industrialist who had invested in milling ventures, including a woollen mill in Dawn Mills and a flour mill in Chatham.

 Dr. Taylor’s father died on the 3rd of November, 1891.
 His will provided for his son’s medical school education.
 Further it provided funds to set up a medical practice upon his graduation.
 Dr. Taylor graduated M.D.,C.M. from McGill University in 1892.
 He joined the College of Physicians & Surgeons on the 31st of May, 1892.

 Dr. Taylor practiced medicine in Chatham until he became ill with tuberculosis in 1896.
 He sought treatment in Calgary, Alberta.
 He died there on the 11th of May, 1896.
 Dr. Taylor was buried at Maple Leaf Cemetery in Chatham.
 He was not married and he had no children.